jimm/kronut/README.md

 can read those files and save them back to the Kronos.
 This lets you edit global set list settings, edit slots, and move them around within the set.

-Kronut also lets you edit the slot names and comments more directly, without the intermediate step of saving the whole set list to a file first.
+Kronut also lets you edit individual slot names and comments without the intermediate step of saving the whole set list to a file first.
 In this mode you can't move slots around using Kronut.

 # Getting Kronut